oleg-agapov/dbt-from-scratch-practice/practice/practice-2.md

 First, we want to know total historical sales for each product, plus information about product category, suppliers and units in stock.
 That would give our business stakeholders info about products performance and inventory levels.

-Second, we want to know if we need to reassign salesmen in case if there are big customers who are attached to an employee who is no longer with the company.
-This will help us to keep our customers happy and maintain good relationships.
+Second, find last 5 customers of each salesman that are no longer work in the company.
+This will help us reassign salesperson for such customers to keep them happy and maintain good relationships.

 You got two SQL queries from data analysts.

-Create two new files in the `models` directory: `product_info.sql` and `customer_salesman.sql`.
+Create two new files in the `models` directory: `product_info.sql` and `retired_salesmen.sql`.
 Copy the queries into the files.

 <details>
   <summary>product_info.sql</summary>